parmentelat/nbhosting/tests/AA-readme-tests.md

   * requires requests - `pip3 install requests`

 * courses
-  * check that course 'python3-s2' is defined in the nbhosting server, and that on the test box there is a git repo by that name
+  * check that course `python3-s2` is defined in the nbhosting server, and that on the test box there is a git repo by that name

 **UPDATE 2019 Nov**

+* phantomJS has been deprecated under selenium
-* looks like phantomjs has been deprecated, so I had to do
+* so I had to do
-  `dnf install chromium chromedriver`
+  `dnf install chromium chromedriver chromium-libs-media` `dnf install xorg-x11-fonts-misc xorg-x11-font-utils`
+* NOTE: I had to struggle quite some time for getting the fonts to work; I even went to upgrading to fedora-30 in the mix, but not sure what actually fixed that issue; best guess is that is was a matter of installing the x11 fonts and rebooting, but that would need confirmation

 # Preparation